-(1) See "Underwriting" beginning on page 83 of this prospectus for additional information regarding the compensation payable to the underwriters.
+(1) See "Underwriting" beginning on page 79 of this prospectus for additional information regarding the compensation payable to the underwriters.

-We have granted a -day option to the underwriters to purchase up to additional shares of common stock solely to cover over-allotments, if any.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$ , and the total proceeds to us, before expenses, will be \$ .
-Delivery of the shares of common stock is expected to be made on or about , 2025.
+We have granted the underwriters a 30-day option to purchase up to an additional 722,892 shares of common stock, or 15% of the total number of shares of common stock sold in this offering, solely to cover over-allotments, if any.
+If the underwriters exercise the option in full, the total underwriting discounts and commissions, based upon the assumed public offering price of \$4.15 per share, payable by us will be \$1,607,229, and the total proceeds to us, before expenses, will be \$21,392,776.

+We expect to deliver the shares of common stock on or about , 2026.